Prepare data for analysis

 Now that you're familiar with the feature classes in the project, you will populate the VerticalStructurePoint feature class with obstacle data from the Federal Aviation Administration (FAA).
 The FAA distributes a Digital Obstacle File (DOF) that contains obstacle data for all 50 states as well as United States-controlled airspace.

 The FAA's DOF is released on a regular basis under a public domain license.
-You can download the most recent DOF from the FAA's website, but for this lesson you can use this sample DOF from November 2020.
+You can download the most recent DOF from the FAA's website, but for this tutorial you can use this sample DOF from November 2020.

 1. Download the SourceData package.